We at devtodev made the list of must-read books for game analysts which will broaden your horizons and make your games grow faster.

 7. The Drunkard's Walk: How Randomness Rules Our Lives by Leonard Mlodinow

-Mlodinow is a co-author of Hawking so you should thrill at least.
-And in his book, he talks about complex concepts in a simple way, including.
-Only statistics and probability theory, but also game theory, even physics, and astronomy.
-By showing us the true nature of chance, Mlodinow gives us the tools we need to make more informed decisions.
+Mlodinow is a co-author of Hawking, so that alone should pique your interest.
+In his book, he explains complex concepts in a straightforward manner, covering not only statistics and probability theory but also game theory, physics, and astronomy.
+By revealing the true nature of chance, Mlodinow equips us with the tools needed to make more informed decisions.

 8. MoneyBall: The Art of Winning an Unfair Game by Michael Lewis

-You probably watched the movie “Moneyball” with Brad Pitt directed by Bennett Miller which is an adaptation of this particular book.
-It is based on the story of the baseball manager who first began applying statistical methods in managing the team and, as you might guess, achieved something by doing so.
+You've likely seen the movie 'Moneyball,' starring Brad Pitt and directed by Bennett Miller, which is an adaptation of this specific book.
+It's based on the story of a baseball manager who was among the first to apply statistical methods in team management and, as you might expect, achieved remarkable results in doing so.

 9. How to Lie with Statistics by Darrell Huff